Willis Lamm's

 Other Signal Manufacturers

 Here are some of the signals in the collection from some of the other historic manufacturers.
-Click on the links to go to discriptions and close-up photos of each signal.
+Click on the links to go to descriptions and close-up photos of each signal.

-Durasig is actually a progeny of the old Eagle Signal Co.
+Alusig and Durasig are progenies of the old Eagle Signal Co.
 Eagle signals evolved into Alusig aluminum signals and Durasig polycarbonate signals.
 The polycarbonate signals were less expensive and lighter, but the earlier models tended to get brittle when exposed to the elements for a long time.
-The collection includes a 5-section Durasig.
+The collection includes a 3-section Alusig, a 5-section Durasig and a Durasig pedestrian head.

 HIGHWAY SIGNAL & SIGN